Urban Center of Influence Funding Application

 Once Global Mission at the General Conference has approved the initial concept for the proposed UCI, then a comprehensive business plan will be required.
 Most Urban Centers of Influence are modeled on a business strategy, enabling the center to become financially self-sufficient within about three years.
 Therefore, Global Mission asks for a business plan to be submitted along with the final funding application.
 The business plan may be created in whatever format you choose.
 A checklist of the type of information requested is provided using the link below.

 STEP 4: Getting Other Approvals

 Every Global Mission project must be voted and partially funded by each level of the church organization.
-After the initial application (Step 2) has been reviewed for overall concept by the General Conference then it is time to request the approval and funding from the local conference or mission.
-The project must be voted and the actual wording of the vote, the date, and the reference number must be recorded on the original application form.
-Then the same process must be repeated at the union and division level.
-After all of these votes have been gathered, then the completed application form and the business plan can be submitted to the General Conference for funding consideration.
+The actual wording of the vote, the amount of money being voted, the date, and the vote reference number must be recorded on the original application form.
+After all of these votes have been gathered, then the division should send the completed application form and the business plan to the General Conference for funding consideration.

 Definition of Unreached